 The above table describes what kinds of tools are needed from Microsoft to continue the development.
 The most important requirement is the .NET Framework and .NET Core SDK.
-Different version has a different requirement, take a look at https://infosys.beckhoff.com/english.php?content=../content/1033/te2000_tc3_hmi_engineering/2669710091.html&id=
+Different version has different requirement, take a look at https://infosys.beckhoff.com/english.php?content=../content/1033/te2000_tc3_hmi_engineering/2669710091.html&id=

 Architecture, how HMI works in Windows platform

-Windows operating systems includes a data link layer named winsock.dll, which helps to make the Windows programs and the TCP/IP services work together.
+Windows operating systems include a data link layer named winsock.dll, which helps to make the Windows programs and the TCP/IP services work together.
 If you are more interested you could take a look at this link to know how these work.
 Since our job is to develop HMI we don’t need to know these in detail.
 Beckhoff has done it for us.

 Figure 5.
 Architecture view of TwinCAT HMI software